Do Unlocked iPhones Work on All Networks?

 Spoiler alert: Want an easy way of telling the difference between locked and unlocked iPhones?
 Most of the iPhones carriers sell are locked, while if you buy one straight from Apple it's probably unlocked.

-When you buy a locked iPhone from your carrier, it usually only comes with the antennas that this carrier uses to transmit its signal.
+When you buy a locked iPhone from your carrier, it usually only comes with the antennas that your specific carrier uses to transmit its signal.
 And different carriers transmit different signals.
 So, let’s say you get an iPhone from Verizon, unlock it yourself, and then try to use it on T-Mobile: it probably won’t work.
 This is because Verizon uses different antennas than T-Mobile.
 Now, this isn’t the case with all carriers—some carriers use similar antennas—but if you really want an unlocked iPhone, it’s best to buy one that already has all the necessary antennas installed.

 Also, if you have a smaller carrier like Cricket or Metro PCS, make sure to check what network they use to operate.
-Many of these carriers are subsidiaries of larger networks like T-Mobile and AT&T and also work great with unlocked phones :)
+Many of these carriers are subsidiaries of larger networks like T-Mobile and AT&T and also work great with unlocked phones.

 Yes, a locked iPhone can be unlocked, but you'll need to contact your carrier to do that for you.
 Hint: a carrier can only unlock an iPhone that has been fully paid off.